Updated on July 19th, 2019 by Bob Ciura

-AT&T (T) can trace its roots, for example, back to the founding of Bell Telephone Company in 1877.
+The telecommunications sector has a longer history than most people realize.
+For example, AT&T (T) can trace its roots back to the founding of Bell Telephone Company in 1877.

 The sector has changed a lot since 1877, and with new trends such as mobile phones, the internet, the emergence of cable TV and other developments telecommunications companies are active in many more areas than they were a century ago.

 Today, the telecommunications sector is categorized by high capital investment, sluggish growth, and generous dividend payments.
 In short, the telecommunications sector is mature.

-In this article we will look at five major dividend-paying telecommunications companies that we believe will produce attractive returns (especially the 3 highest ranked stocks in this article).
-The companies are ranked by total return potential over the coming five years.
+In this article we will look at five major dividend-paying telecommunications companies that we believe will produce attractive returns, based on rankings in the Sure Analysis Research Database.

 Telecom Stock #5: Telephone & Data Systems (TDS)